SurferAdmin/freqstart/README.md

 configurations and FreqUI with a secured SSL proxy for IPs and domains.
 Freqtrade also automatically installs implemented strategies based on Docker Compose files and detects necessary updates.

+If you are not familiar with freqtrade, please read the complete documentation first on: [freqtrade.io](https://www.freqtrade.io/).

 ![Freqstart Screen Shot][product-screenshot]

 ### Features